 That weekend, Dave drove us back over to Pine Island, which became Mimi’s home for the next year.
 She had a nice yard to run around in, lots of lizards to chase—and because this house had two guest rooms, three different beds she could choose from!
 (Though she usually stayed in whichever bed I decided to sleep in).

-We’ve since moved to Miami to be closer to Dave—obviously he and I began dating shortly after he helped me bring Mimi home.
-And after trying the apartment thing for a bit, the three of us now live in our own little house with a nice yard and lots of room for Mimi to zoom around, bury bones, and once again chase all the lizards she could ever want.
+We’ve since moved to Miami to be closer to Dave—obviously he and I began dating shortly after he helped me bring Mimi home (and we got married a couple years later, with Terrell serving as my man of honor!).
+And after trying the apartment thing for a bit, Dave and Mimi and I now live in our own little house with a nice yard and lots of room for her to zoom around, bury bones, and once again chase all the lizards she could ever want.

 She is a sneaky, playful, wonderful dog, and I’m so glad she’s part of this fun little family!
 The adoption process was definitely a little more complicated than one might imagine, but in all, it was just a couple days of confused rushing around, all for years of companionship and love with this wonderful tiger-striped dog.

 Mimi on her birthday!
 She hated these butterfly wings, though.